modeset/-deprecated-utensils/app/assets/utensils/collapse/readme.md

 ## Todo
 - Should be able to collapse around the `width` property
 - A few opportunities to speed up and cache lookups
+- The multi method should be moved to TogglerGroup... need to figure out the best way to handle this though from instances using composition.